chdhatri/CarND-Semantic-Segmentation-T3/README.md

 Encoder part downsampling is done using conv2d() and decoder for upsampling conv2d_transpose() has been setup with a kernel initializer (tf.random_normal_initializer) and a kernel regularizer (tf.contrib.layers.l2_regularizer).
 Upsampling and downsampling are followed by skip connections using tf.add().

 ### Training on AWS EC2 Instance
-The FCN has been trained on an Amazon Web Services (AWS) EC2 g2.2xlarge instance with the following hardware configuration.
+The FCN has been trained on an Amazon Web Services (AWS) EC2 g2.2xlarge instance.

 Created anaconda environment file environment.yml to setup the EC2 instance with python v3.5.2, tensorflow v1.4 and all dependencies